Kovojunior/Svxlink/README.md

 ## 1. SVXLINK INSTALLER SCRIPT FOR LINUX SBCs

+**IMPORTANT NOTICE: script only officially supports RPi4B and OPi3Zero boards with Debian distributions.
+I recommend using Debian Lite images.
+For OS installation [Raspberry Pi Imager](https://www.raspberrypi.com/software/) can be used.
+Use Raspberry Pi OS Lite (debian) on RPi and Armbian OS minimal on OPi boards.
+32-bit boards are not compatible!**

 `installer.sh` is a Bash script designed to automate the installation of **SvxLink** on single-board computers (SBCs) such as Raspberry Pi and Orange Pi.
 It ensures all necessary dependencies, libraries, and configurations are applied for smooth operation.
 Currently this script **only** (officially) supports `RPi4B` devices.